jina-ai/docs/chapters/traversal.md

 ## General overview

+In Jina, the term Document refers to more than just a simple dataset.
+A Document is used for both indexing and querying.
+A search query is also a Document itself.

 When you index a Document in Jina, it can be represented as a rooted recursive representation (tree).

-The rooted recursive representation consists of a *root node* and several *child nodes*.
-In Jina, the root node is the Document itself, while the *left* and *right* children are referred to as *chunks* and *matches* respectively.
-The image below illustrates a basic Document structure that consists of a Document (root node) as well as two child nodes (chunks and matches).
+The representation consists of a *root node* and several *child nodes*.
+In Jina, the root node is the original Document itself, while the *left* and *right* children are referred to as *chunks* and *matches* respectively.
+The figure below illustrates a basic Document structure that consists of a Document (root node) as well as two child nodes (chunks and matches).

 ![rooted-binary-tree](./images/overview.png)

 The two terms chunks and sequence are still a bit unclear.
-In short, chunks are a sequence of Documents which is attached to the root Document with a higher `granularity` degree. `matches` is a sequence of Documents which are semantically related to the root Document.
+In short, chunks are a sequence of Documents which can be attached to any Document with a higher `granularity` degree.
+In the figure above this is the root node.

+Similarly, this applies to `matches`. `matches` is a sequence of Documents which are semantically related to the higer-level Document (the root node in the figure above).
 We will dive into these concepts in more detail below.

 - [Chunks](#chunks)
 - [Matches](#matches)